ahwayakchih/webextension-extract-json/README.md

 # webextension-extract-json

-Browser action which shows JSON data found in PRE elements on the current page.
+Browser action which shows JSON data found in PRE elements on the current page and allows to download each one as a separate JSON file.

 # TODO